 Virtual Instrumentation Tool for Neutron Scattering at Pulsed and Continuous Sources

-Welcome to the homepage of the VITESS program!
-VITESS is a tool for simulation of neutron scattering instruments for neutron scattering at pulsed and continuous sources.
+Welcome to the homepage of the simulation program 'VITESS' (Virtual Instrumentation Tool for the European Spallation Source).
+VITESS is a tool for simulation of neutron scattering instruments and experiments at pulsed and continuous sources.
 Using VITESS, you can simulate a large variety of instruments at all major current and future neutron sources, including the European Spallation Source, which is currently being designed.
 VITESS is supported by a graphical user interface (GUI), making it simple for you to compose your instrument and run simulations.
 You can use VITESS on a Windows, Linux or Macintosh computer.
 Simply choose the appropriate download file on the right and install VITESS on your computer.
 The VITESS installation includes some example instruments to demonstrate the main features of the program.
 You can also use the examples as an initial aid for your own instruments.
 For any questions and feedback of all kind you may contact the VITESS developers team, email@example.com, and we will help you as quickly as possible.
 Subscribe to our facebook page to stay up-to-date concerning important announcements and new software releases!

 The current VITESS-version is 3.3.
 It contains various minor changes compared to version 3.2.
 We invite you to download and install the new release and give us feedback on your experiences.
-Please also take a look into the release notes.
+Please also take a look at the version history.

 Vitess 3.0 Visualisation of instruments and neutron trajectories included.